 In the Defence sector, the development through the 1950s of valve and transistorised high-speed computers in the USA (like the Whirlwind, and TX2), new core-memory, and the linking of computers, RADAR, telephone networks and air-defence resources was the basis of new nation-wide integrated early warning air-defence systems like SAGE (Semi-Automatic Ground Environment).
 Sadly, Britain’s undoubted lead in the digital computing sector at the end of WW2 was completely strangled by the over-officious imposition of Official Secrets laws, and we lost our chance of developing a world-class computer industry.
 And by the end of the decade the launch of the USSR Sputnik satellite changed the rules, triggered the formation of the Defence Advanced Research Projects Agency (DARPA, later ARPA), and sowed the seeds of the revolution in networking and computing that was to give us the Internet.
 It was in Britain that the seeds of the computer-science sector that became known as Artificial Intelligence (but at this time was christened ‘machine intelligence’ by Turing and others) were sown, first with Turing’s paper in the journal Mind in 1950 – later with the growing sector of cybernetics and robotics (kick-started by Norbert Weiner and Gray Walter in the 1940s), and within the circle of international scholars and mathematicians growing around this brand new ‘inter-discipline’, following the coining of the term ‘artificial intelligence’ by John McCarthy in 1955, and the writing of Lisp and other specialised AI programming languages.
 As a discipline AI was to promise much but deliver rather slowly through the early years, recovering enormously in the 1980s, 1990s and 2000s…

-The counter culture and popular culture had an unlikely convergence in Rock’n’Roll, and in the literature of the Beats – Kerouac’s On the Road, and Ginsberg’s Howl prefacing William Burroughs’ revolutionary novels of the late 50’s and early 1960s, and in the fine arts, as Hamilton, Paolozzi and the Independent Group invented Pop Art.
+The counter culture and popular culture had an unlikely convergence in Modern Jazz and Rock’n’Roll, and in the literature of the Beats – Kerouac’s On the Road, and Ginsberg’s Howl prefacing William Burroughs’ revolutionary novels of the late 50’s and early 1960s, and in the fine arts, as Hamilton, Paolozzi and the Independent Group invented Pop Art.
 In the other arts, Electronic Music got serious with Stockhausen, Varese, and RCA’s Electronic Music Synthesiser and the electronic arts emerged in a wide variety of computer-art and computer-poetry experiments, including John Whitney’s computer animations, Laposky’s Oscillons and Schoffer’s Spatiodynamique Tower.
 These developments were summarised in the late Sixties in the ICA show Cybernetic Serendipity (1968), and in Gene Youngblood’s Expanded Cinema (1970).

 Isaac Asimov: I, Robot 1950